kyma-incubator/compass/docs/compass/03-01-security.md

 1. Runtime/Application makes a call to the Connector to the certificate-secured subdomain.
 1. Istio verifies the client certificate.
 If the certificate is invalid, Istio rejects the request.
-1. Oathkeeper mutator hydrator sends the request to the `Hydrator` component and the Certificate resolver where the certificate info (subject and certificate hash) is extracted from `Certificate-Data` header, populated by istio envoy filter.
+1. Oathkeeper mutator hydrator sends the request to the Certificate resolver hosted by the `Hydrator` component, where the certificate info (subject and certificate hash) is extracted from `Certificate-Data` header, populated by istio envoy filter.
 Then, `Client-Certificate-Hash` and `Client-Id-From-Certificate` headers are populated.
 If the certificate has been revoked, the two headers will be empty.
 1. The request is forwarded to the Connector through the Compass `Gateway`.

 ![Auth](./assets/certificate-security-diagram-connector.svg)